Bahrainis start first reconciliation talks since 2011

 "We hope we can reach in the first sessions a good agenda that will be acceptable to all," said Samira Rajab, Bahrain's information minister, before the session.

-Sunday's dialogue session included the justice minister, the education minister and the works minister.

-Of the 24 other participants, eight are from the opposition, eight from pro-government parties and eight from Bahrain's national assembly, made up of the appointed Shura Council and an elected chamber.
+Of the 24 other participants, eight will be from the opposition, eight from pro-government parties and eight from Bahrain's national assembly, made up of the appointed Shura Council and an elected chamber.

 "The issue in this country is between the government and the opposition.
 They are the real stakeholders.
 But there are lots of others who will sit around the table," said Jasim Husain, a former Wefaq member of parliament.